Scottbruceheart/primer/articles/large_scale_software.md

 ### Abstraction Layers Allow Progress

-The way to make progress is put boundaries in the codebase frequently that can be reduced in cost or extracted to run on their own computing system/hardware.
+The way to make progress is to put boundaries in the codebase frequently that can be reduced in cost or extracted to run on their own computing system/hardware.
 We extract these when they become a limiting factor.
 Keeping abstraction boundaries tight makes it tractable to do large system engineering tasks that would otherwise be impossible.
-When designing large distributed systems (which all software systems eventualy become, as utilizing a network[^6] is critical for solving all non-trivial problems), define hard RPC boundaries with simple request/response semantics in all cases.
+When designing large distributed systems (which all software systems eventually become, as utilizing a network[^6] is critical for solving all non-trivial problems), define hard RPC boundaries with simple request/response semantics in all cases.
 Use those as the abstraction walls between boxes of software.
 When one box is too full of slop or trash, you can safely replace it as all of its interfaces are precisely specified.

 This allows us to focus on efficiency, do some benchmark engineering, and do real engineering!
 As we know, the process of engineering is: design a system, estimate the cost of that system, implement that system, measure the actual cost of that system, decide if the outcome is good enough, repeat if necessary[^7].